SAS-Neonlium/homebridge-smartthings/README.md

 ### 1. Set up your server

 Start ngrok or similar tool to create a secure tunnel to your local server.
-Note that the free version of ngrok will change the subdomain part of the URL every time you restart it, so you will need to update the server URL in the `.env`.
+Note that the free version of ngrok will change the subdomain part of the URL every time you restart it.
-Alternately, you can use the paid version which supports reserved subdomains:
+Alternately, you can use the paid version which supports reserved subdomains, or any other tool such as cloudflare zero trust tunnels which has a free tier:
 ```
 ngrok http 3000
 ```